Configure SAP SuccessFactors HCM Suite SSO to use SAP Cloud Platform Identity Authentication

 Send request as Company-Wide issuer: Choose Yes.
 Thus, during logout SAP SuccessFactors HCM Suite will send the correct entity ID as issuer in the logout request to the IDP.

-This should be listed separately AFTER the add and update SAML settings information.
 This isn’t part of SAML and is saved separately with the SAVE button.
 If you set it and then hit Add or Update in the SAML section it won’t be saved.

 After doing all the configurations from step 4, you should press “Add an asserting party” button in order to save you changes.